bimdata/documentation/src/viewer/ui.md

 - First, there is the [header](#header).
 The header is where some usefull actions can be performed like accessing the main menu, loading models or customizing the rest of the UI using the window manager.
 The header is not displayed on the bottom-right image.
 It is a special case where user only wants a floating header and a button (top-right) to customize windows.
 - Next, there is the main view where [windows](#window) are displayed.
 The user can resize, add, delete, split or swap windows to create his own workspace, according to his needs.
 On the images above there is one, two or three windows with spatial arborescence, a 2d and 3d representations of the model displayed on different windows.
-- Last, there are [plugins](#plugin) displayed as menu inside windows.
-Different display possibilities are shown on the image below (left, right, small...).
-These possibilities are described in the [plugin](#Plugin) part.
+- Last, there are [plugins](#plugin) displayed on windows.
+Different display possibilities are shown on the image below (full, left, right, small...).

 <p align="center">
   <img width="70%" src="/assets/img/viewer/Viewer-1_window_plugins.png" alt="Viewer with opened plugins.">